DEIS-Tools/strategoutil/docs/source/installation.rst

 with UPPAAL Stratego, so you have to install this by yourself.
 Follow the instructions below for the recommended way of installing UPPAAL Stratego for different operation systems.

+.. note:: Since UPPAAL 5, UPPAAL Stratego is part of UPPAAL itself.
+It is recommended to download UPPAAL 5 instead of UPPAAL Stratego.
+The installation instructions below still apply for UPPAAL 5.

 Linux
 ^^^^^